 Effects of iron overload

 The body typically stores around one gram or less of iron.
 However, a person with haemochromatosis absorbs a great deal more iron from their food than is necessary.
 Iron stores of five grams or more can build up inside the body.
-Organs such as the liver, heart and pancreas are affected and ultimately damaged.
+Organs such as the liver, heart and pancreas can be affected and ultimately damaged.
 Without treatment, haemochromatosis can cause premature death.

 For people with haemochromatosis the excess iron stored in the organs and joints increases gradually over many years.
 The liver can become enlarged and damaged, leading to serious diseases such as cirrhosis or liver cancer.
 It can also cause other health problems including heart disease, diabetes, endocrine and sexual dysfunction and arthritis.